doggybootsy/hidden-disc-docs/README.md

 - `POST`: to send a message
 - `GET` to get data about the webhook
 - `DELETE` to delete the webhook remotely

+###### NOTE: no external authorization is required to perform any of these actions (currently).
+If you have the webhook URL, you can do all of this.

+#### Other Webhook Info
+- They don't seem to be very highly rate-limited; if at all.
+- They're one of the most easily abused pieces of Discord's API.
+- They're channel-specific.
+- They can't receive messages (as far as I know).
+- Their tokens are a completely different format than User/Bot auth tokens.